Language: EN

 What are dependencies in programming

-Dependencies between libraries refer to the relationship that exists between different libraries or packages used in a program.
+Library dependencies refer to the relationship that exists between different libraries or packages used in a program.

 programacion-referencia-a-b

-Let’s see a simple example
+Let’s look at a simple example

 Initial situation, “my application”

-Let’s say you are making your application called “my application”.
+Suppose you are making your application called “my application”.
 Among many things, your application manages Notes and Attachments.

 programacion-dependencias-1

 • These in turn depend on two other libraries with useful functions to manage Texts and Dates.
-Let’s assume they are Open Source, and maintained by the community.
+Let’s assume they are Open Source and maintained by the community.

-So far, so good.
+So far, we are doing great!
 Perfect!

 Update 1